What does it mean to be bonded and insured?

 The cost of foregoing insurance and bonds adds up quickly.
 Paying out of pocket to replace a crucial piece of equipment or a damaged vehicle can strain your finances.
-Lawsuits can cost hundreds of thousands of dollars and can bankrupt businesses not insured and bonded.
+Lawsuits can cost hundreds of thousands of dollars and can bankrupt an uninsured business.

 Ensure clients that you run a legitimate business

 Prospective clients want peace of mind that they won’t lose money when working with your business.
 Carrying the appropriate coverage inspires client confidence that you operate a trustworthy, reputable, and responsible business.
-You’ll separate your company from uninsured or unbonded competitors.
+It also helps set your company apart from uninsured or unbonded competitors.

 Comply with client requirements

 Beyond inspiring confidence in clients, insurance and bonds are frequently required before you can win the work.
-At a bare minimum, most large clients expect their business partners to carry general liability insurance but may require additional coverage or bonds before they will sign a contract.
+At a bare minimum, most large clients expect their business partners to carry general liability insurance.
+They may require additional coverage or bonds before they will sign a contract.